-In Promods for Euro Truck Simulator 2, a different splash screen is shown in the game when starting a trip that allows you to know you are using Promods.
+In promods for Euro Truck Simulator 2, a different splash screen is presented on the game when starting a trip that allows you to know you are using Promods.
 For the time being, Promods Canada doesn’t do that.
-So, the proper way to verify that is just by looking at the map and see if Canada is there (press
+So, the proper way to verify that is just by looking at the map (press

-That also shows the current priority of the mod developers: they are focusing first on the areas situated close to the west coast of Canada.
+Which also show the mod makers priority: as from their blog, they are focusing first on the areas situated close to the west coast of Canada.

 So, happy trucking!
 Did you like this article?
 Would you like a separate, more complete article for Euro Truck Simulator 2?